 - 1. Turn off the engine before servicing the battery. - 2.
-Add water as necessary to keep the battery full. - 3.
-Make sure the battery is secure against movement. - 4.
+Make sure the battery is secure against movement. - 3.
 Battery cable terminals should be clean, tight, and correctly installed.
-Positive to positive and negative to negative. - 5.
-Make sure the battery is equipped with a nonconductive shield to prevent accidental shorting of battery terminals.
+Positive to positive and negative to negative. - 4.
+Make sure the battery is equipped with a non-conductive shield to prevent accidental shorting of battery terminals.